RotRNN: Modelling Long Sequences with Rotations

-We first consider the problem of parameterising $A$ as a rotation matrix in the linear RNN formulation.
+We first consider the problem of parametrising $A$ as a rotation matrix in the linear RNN formulation.
 The group comprising all rotation matrices in $\reals^{N\times N}$ is known as the special orthogonal group, $SO(N)$, defined as follows:

 To ensure that a learnable matrix $A$ remains in $SO(N)$ throughout training, instead of learning a constrained $A$ directly we can learn a general weight matrix $M\in\reals^{N\times N}$ and smoothly map $M$ onto $SO(N)$.
 To do this, we make use of the following lemma:\\